John-Jordan/CodeJournal/README.md

 # CodeJournal
 Jotting down the happenings of my coding life.

-Also reversed the post order so I won't have to scroll down to the bottom each time to write a new post.
+9/14/21 - Began Day 9 which deals with Dictionaries.
+This wasn't my strongest area last time through so looking to solidify some logic this time.
+I was able to complete the first challenge of looping through values in a dictionary and listing the keys with new values in a new dictionary.
+Got it the first time so that is a win.
+Tomorrow we work on nested dictionaries which can cause brain strain, at least for me trying to keep it all straight.

+9/12/21 - Completed Day 8 today.
+I was able to write a small app that would encode and decode a message by shifting the characters to the left or right.
+I built in contingencies for a user entering different symbols as well as inputting a large shift number.
+I feel pretty good about the logic of the programs i've created so far.

 9/11/21 - Worked on Day 8 some more today.
 I built a prime number app to determine if a number is a prime number then started work on the main challenge problem of building a cipher.
 I was able look up how to find the position of a list item and use it to shift each letter in a word the appropriate amount and print out the new word.
 Hope to finish my cipher tomorrow.